biojppm/rapidyaml/README.md

 CI](https://github.com/biojppm/rapidyaml/actions/workflows/benchmarks.yml)
 to scroll through the results for yourself.

 Also, if you have a case where ryml behaves very nicely or not as nicely as claimed above, we would definitely like to see it!
-Please submit a pull request adding the file to [bm/cases](bm/cases), or just send us the files.
+Please open an issue, or submit a pull request adding the file to [bm/cases](bm/cases), or just send us the files.

 ------